swaros/contxt/README.md

 `ctx dir -paths` prints all assigned paths. any path have index.

 ##### list existing workspaces
-`ctx dir list` prints all workspaces you have.
+`ctx workspace list` prints all workspaces you have.

 ##### entering workspace